ptrgags/panoramas/logbook.md

 orientations seem weird (compounded by the WebGL and CesiumJS conventions).
 I really need to study this more until I understand which way is up.

+## 2021-06-04 Projecting the Other Way

+When I made the `UnitSphere` and `ImagePlane` classes the other day, I had included the inverse functions as well, but I hadn't tested that.
+So I decided to add the reverse projection too.
+Got it producing an image, but two issues
+here:

+1. It's backwards! probably another "panorama is CW" issue.
+2. Projecting the sphere covers the _whole_ image, not just a single plane.
+This ends up projecting the plane twice, once upside down.

+I think I need a dedicated `CubeMap` class that internally stores 6 `ImagePlane`s.
+It should have the same interface as the other classes, but delegates to the appropriate image plane as needed.
+This class could also handle the orientation issues I was having.
+The one downside is I'll need to rethink the projection functions since there's 6 targets here, not just 1.
+That said, multiple targets will be common.
+E.g. Poincaré disk needs two maps, hyperbolic also 2 maps, etc.

+Next Steps:

+* Continue to investigate the orientation issues
+* Design a `CubeMap` class